 Three FIRs filed over forged entry permits, tampered vehicle in Delhi

-- ▪Three separate FIRs were registered by New Delhi Range Traffic Police in the past 48 hours.
+- ▪Three FIRs have been registered by the New Delhi Range Traffic Police in the last 48 hours.

 Opening excerpt (first ~120 words) tap to expand